Skip to main content

 Academic

 A sophisticated analysis of stress management’s impact on cortisol moves beyond simple measurement of hormone levels and into the realm of molecular biology and epigenetics.
-Chronic stress does not just alter the amount of cortisol in circulation; it can induce lasting changes in how the genes that regulate the are expressed.
+Chronic stress does not just alter the amount of cortisol in circulation; it can induce lasting changes in how the genes that regulate the stress response are expressed.

 These epigenetic modifications, such as DNA methylation, can effectively turn the volume up or down on specific genes without changing the underlying DNA sequence itself.
 This provides a powerful mechanism through which life experiences become biologically embedded, potentially influencing health trajectories across a lifetime.